How can we help Starbucks employees find the information they need?

 - Katie: Visual Designer, some IA before I arrived

 During this project, I worked closely with Starbucks stakeholders to balance business goals and user needs.
-My work included a UX Audit of the site's existing framework and recommendations for improvement based on user research and heuristic evaluations.
+My work included a UX Audit of the site's existing framework and recommendations for improvement based on User Research and heuristic evaluations.

-We conducted extensive open and closed card sort exercises with different user types to understand how employees used the Partner Hub, and where they expected to find information.
+We conducted extensive open and closed card sorting exercises with different user types to understand how employees used the Partner Hub, and where they expected to find information.
 After analyzing this data, I created easy-to-understand sitemaps to share with our stakeholders and encourage discussion.